 In situations where you would need someone to take medical and health-related decisions for you, estate planning can help place the financial responsibility and resources in safe hands.
 Estate planning, in this context, also extends to listing a person or people who you would trust with the management of your finances after your demise, ensuring that your family is financially protected with access to adequate resources and a person who can take the right decisions.

 While these are only some of the benefits of estate planning that have been stated, there are plenty of others.
-For instance, estate planning can even help reduce the taxes that your loved ones incur on the property when you pass it on to the heirs after your demise.
+For instance, lady bird deeds for estate planning can even help reduce the taxes that your loved ones incur on the property when you pass it on to the heirs after your demise.

 We all imagine the best things happening in life for us and our loved ones, but it is only practical to think of unpredictable situations and have it all planned so that not only your life but the lives of your near and dear ones are made easy at least financially.